wellrestedphp/wellrested/README.md

 WellRESTed also provides several classes to facilitate working with resource-based URIs.
 You can create your own regular expressions to match the URIs, or you can use URI templates.

-Here's an example of a Router subclass which examines the request URI, compares it against a series of URI templates, and matches the request to a particular Handler class.
+Here's an example of a Router subclass.
+The subclass examines a request URI, compares it against a series of URI templates, and matches the request to a particular Handler class.

 For more information on URI templates, see [RFC 6570](http://tools.ietf.org/html/rfc6570).